-The Group's financial liabilities include borrowings, trade and other payables and derivative financial instruments.
+The Group's financial liabilities include borrowings, trade and other payables.

 Financial liabilities are measured subsequently at amortised cost using the effective interest method, except for financial liabilities held for trading or designated at FVTPL, that are carried subsequently at fair value with gains or losses recognised in profit or loss.
 All derivative financial instruments that are not designated and effective as hedging instruments are accounted for at FVTPL.